-An Insider’s Guide to Vegetarian Restaurants in Ho Chi Minh City
+Must-Try Vegetarian Restaurants in Ho Chi Minh City in 2025

-I’ve done a lot of eating since moving to this city.
+I’ve done a lot of eating during the four years I lived in the city and my many trips back.
 It’s one of the things that I do best.
-So if you’re a vegetarian (or vegan) and you’re planning a trip to Vietnam here’s my insider’s guide to some of the best vegetarian restaurants in Ho Chi Minh City.
+So if you’re a vegetarian (or vegan) and you’re planning a trip to Vietnam, here’s my insider’s guide to some of the best vegetarian restaurants in Ho Chi Minh City!

 Most people who visit Ho Chi Minh City base themselves in the downtown area, which is in District 1.
-This is where I live so I’ve come to know the vegetarian scene pretty well.
+This is where I lived and always stay when I return, so I’ve come to know the vegetarian scene pretty well.
 The majority of restaurants I’m recommending are in District 1 (with a few scattered a couple of kilometers away in District 2).

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of these links I may earn a small commission (which I’m so thankful for!) at no extra cost to you.